ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+= 2.3.10 - September 7, 2015 =

+**Fixes**

+- Showing "not connected" when the plugin was actually connected to MailChimp.
+- Issue with `address` fields when `addr1` was not given.
+- Comment form checkbox not outputted for some older themes.

+**Improvements**

+- Do not flush MailChimp cache on every settings save.
+- Add default CSS styles for `number` fields.
+- Placeholders will now work in older version of IE as well.

 = 2.3.9 - September 1, 2015 =